With Karen Arthur First Tuesday of the Month: October 3rd | 7 PM to 9 PM

 Sew Social is a monthly gathering on the first Tuesday of the month.
-We invite you to bring your handheld creative pieces or your mending pile.
+We invite you to bring your handheld creative pieces or your mending pile, bring your knitting or your crochet creation- BEGINNERS WELCOME.
 Sew on some buttons, come with a crafty dilemma or begin afresh!
 Knitters, sewists, quilters, artists and everyone in between.

 Sew Social is the next iteration of that dreamy space, a space to enable like minded crafters to meet and chat and to help alleviate loneliness and promote positive mental well being through craft for Global Majority folks local and those just passing through.

 Welcome to Sew Social a new class for Global Majority people here at Afri-Co-Lab

 First Tuesday of the month- Next sessions October 3rd

 At Afri-Co-Lab, 3 Marine Court, St Leonards-On-Sea, TN38 0DX

 Doors open at 7pm and close at 9pm.
 You can come any time in between

 Incidental peer-to-peer tuition happens at members discretion.

 No experience necessary.
 A willingness to do or start something crafty is all you will require.